BDigital585/Royals-Barber-Shop/replit.md

 ## Overview

 A mobile-first responsive website for Royals Barbershop in Batavia, NY.
-The application serves as a complete digital presence for the barbershop, featuring content management, haircut galleries, blog functionality, and business services including screen advertising sales.
+The application serves as a complete digital presence for the barbershop, featuring content management, haircut galleries, blog functionality, and an interactive memory matching game with discount rewards.

-**Primary Purpose:** Provide customers with service information, appointment booking, haircut galleries, and enable business-to-business screen advertising sales.
+**Primary Purpose:** Provide customers with service information, appointment booking, haircut galleries, and engage customers with a fun memory game that rewards discounts on haircuts.

 **Tech Stack:**
 - Frontend: React with TypeScript, Vite build system